 The Capital Regional District (CRD) provided data from two fire-weather (“FWx”) stations located in the Leech water supply area (LWSA).
 Chris Creek weather station was located in the headwaters of the Leech watershed and Martin’s Gulch was located near the future point of diversion, the Leech River Tunnel (Table 2 & Figure 1, Chapter 1).
-Data from January 2018 to March 2020 were provided and were used in defining sampling seasons and in quality control assessments of vertical rack samples.
+Data from January 2018 to March 2020 were provided and were used in defining sampling seasons and quality control assessments of vertical rack samples.

 Table 2: CRD fire weather station (FWx) summary of features